zaheenrahman/Clinicians-NPI_RestAPI_Python_Flask_React/README.md

 This file leverages Flask's capabilities to define endpoints for creating, retrieving, updating, and deleting resources in a RESTful manner.
 It makes extensive use of request to access the data sent by clients, jsonify to format the response data as JSON, and abort to handle error situations gracefully.
 The use of the validate_npi utility function for clinician validation adds a layer of data integrity and compliance with external standards.
 Overall, views.py is designed to provide a comprehensive API for managing clinicians, patients, and appointments within the application.

-#Clinicians Management
+## Clinicians Management

-Add a Clinician
+Add a Clinician *(Examples are provided below in images at the bottom of this file.)*

 Endpoint: POST /clinicians

 Functionality: Validates and adds a new clinician to the database.
 It ensures that all required fields are provided and validates the NPI number against an external API.

 Validation: Checks for the presence of first_name, last_name, npi_number, and state.
 Additionally, it validates the NPI number for authenticity and match against provided details.